dotnet/docs/docs/core/testing/mstest-analyzers/mstest0029.md

 ## When to suppress warnings

 Do not suppress a warning from this rule.
-If you ignore this rule, public method won't consider as test.
+If you ignore this rule, the public method won't be considered as a test method.